-Built in the 14th century and lost for over 400 years.
+Built during the 14th century and lost for over 400 years.
 It is said that Germans discovered the site in the 1800s and did not make a big deal about it.
-The official discovery date is July 24, 1911 by Yale professor Hiram Bingham.
+The official discovery date is July 24, 1911, by Yale professor Hiram Bingham.

-Do some research and get all the information you need on you Machu Picchu tickets and book early to avoid being disappointed.
+Do some research and get all the information you need on your Machu Picchu tickets and book early to avoid being disappointed.

 Peru has many wonders waiting for you to be discovered.
 Here in Cusco Peru Travel, our speciality is to make your trip an outstanding experience, fill-in this form and let your tailor-made luxury Peru vacation begin.